Ca11me1ce/City-Energy-Analysis-in-the-USA/electricity_and_natural_gas/README.md

 * gas_mcf

-    The usage of natural gas, and the unit is 1 thousand cube feet.
+    The usage of natural gas, and the unit is 1 thousand cubic feet.

 * elec_1kdollars_bin_min